About the author and the book

 About the author

-Having studied Greek and Latin – which, like German, also have three genders – he started by looking for similar patterns between German nouns and their gender.
+Having studied Greek and Latin – which, like German, also have three genders – the author started by looking for similar patterns between German nouns and their gender.
 It was, however, much easier to identify the gender of Greek and Latin nouns – the clues were usually in the noun endings (in the nominative case).
-This made the connection between nouns and their gender logical in Greek and Latin.

 German was different; it was as if it had deliberately been made harder for those outside the tribe.